trekhleb/self-parking-car-evolution/public/article/index.md

 const fittestCar = generation[0];
 ```

-After running the `select()` function, the `generation` array is sorted by the fitness values in a descending order.
+After running the `select()` function, the `generation` array is sorted by the fitness values in descending order.
 Therefore, the fittest car will always be the first car in the array.

 **The 1st generation** of cars with random genomes will behave something like this: